noman797/DIU-CampusCart/README.md

 If you like this project, don’t forget to ⭐ the repository!

 <p align="center">
-  Made with ❤️ by Team CampusCart
+  Made with ❤️ by Abdullah Al Noman
 </p>